NeurIPS-Creative-AI/neurips-creative-ai.github.io/README.md

 #### Q: Do we need to include technical details about our work in the proposal (similar to a demo track paper ) ?
 A: Technical details in the proposal would be a plus.
 This is indeed a new version of a demo track.
 You can accompany your demo with a poster to explain your techniques.
 Posters will be displayed on the NeurIPS website.

+#### Q: What we should include in the 3-minute video?
+A: You are free to present anything you want to convince the jury that what you will show will be exciting and fulfill the review criteria indicated on our website.

 #### Q: Do you have any past examples of portfolio videos that I could view as a reference?
 A: This is the first year of this track, so there are no past examples.